zRapha/FAME/README.md

 ```

 ## Contributors

-We appreciate the contributions that have been helping improve this work.
-Below we list authors and modules they
+We appreciate the contributions that helped to improve this work:
-contributed to:

 | Contributor     | University                     | Module                 |
 |-----------------|--------------------------------|------------------------|